 Race Route & Relay Logistics

-Starts at the Cliffs Shaft Museum and ends at the Marquette Commons (with awards ceremony to follow at Ore Dock Brewing Company).
+Awards ceremony to follow at Ore Dock Brewing Company.
 For more information on the Iron Ore Heritage Trail, visitwww.ironoreheritage.com.

 To tighten up relay lengths and reduce confusion along the trail, select relay trailheads have been reassigned since the 2014 Iron Range Roll.
 Relay starts will be located at the Cliffs Shaft Mine Museum, Old Towne Park in Negaunee (not Jackson Miner's Park as noted on the map below), the intersection of the Iron Ore Heritage Trail and M-35, and Schwemwood Park.
 Each relay length will be approximately 4 miles.
 Water and aid stations will be present every two miles.
 Racers are encouraged to bring their own water if they feel they need it more frequently.